nhavim/Telco_customer_churn_prediction_capst/README.md

 ## Exploratory Data Analysis
 The exploratory data analysis (EDA) on telco customer churn can provide valuable insights into the factors that influence customer churn rates such

-* Univariate analysis: At this phase, each individual variable in the dataset is thoroughly examined.
+* Univariate analysis: At this phase, each variable in the dataset is thoroughly examined.
 Summary statistics such as mean, median, standard deviation, and quartiles were calculated to understand the central tendency and spread of the data.
-  Example is the visualisation of the churn variable below.
+  An example is the visualization of the churn variable below.

   ![image](https://github.com/user-attachments/assets/7cae1def-41b9-4481-a64c-5fc585d1274a)

-  * Bivariate analusis: This phase examines the relationship between pairs of variables to identify and explore potential churn indicators.
+  * Bivariate analysis: This phase examines the relationship between pairs of variables to identify and explore potential churn indicators.
   ![image](https://github.com/user-attachments/assets/e719ac7c-7f50-41e3-8d5a-82e1e61c1319)